 UI/UX Design Principles – Organic Shapes

 Geometric shapes were one of the hottest website UI/UX design trends in 2019.
 And now, in 2021, it is all about organic shapes.
 Fluid or organic shapes are anything that does not involve straight lines.
 Think of them as visible shapes – rivers, hills, or trees.
 Asymmetrical and winding designs like those will be a massive trend in 2021.
 Organic shapes are a fantastic way to break down sections on a website without angles or harsh lines.
 They are also notable as a background, like how Google uses a circle behind almost every product on their homepage.
+Organic shapes are so popular that you would barely find a UX agency or a freelancer that don’t utilize them.

 Minimalism (Flat Design)